rajeevojha/learn-mongodb/README.md

-# learn mongodb from wsl terminal
+# mongodb from wsl terminal